MasterJedi2014/MPMB-WotC-Subclasses-for-UA-Classes/README.md

 **Script Patch Notes:**
 - **2024-03-20:**
-  - Added support for the *UA22CS* spells
+  - Added support for the *UA22CS* spells.
 - **2024-03-22:**
-  - Updated the *FToD* Drakewarden with the fixes made to it in v13.1.13 of the sheet
+  - Updated the *FToD* Drakewarden with the fixes made to it in v13.1.13 of the sheet.
 - **2024-05-10:**
-  - Added subclasses for the Fighter, Sorcerer, Warlock, & Wizard now that the script for *UA23PT7* is complete
+  - Added subclasses for the Fighter, Sorcerer, Warlock, & Wizard now that the script for *UA23PT7* is complete.
 - **2024-05-11:**
   - I seem to have messed up the code for the Theurgy Wizard (UA:TF) & Favored Soul Sorcerer (UA:MC), so those have been disabled until I can figure out how to fix them.
+- **2024-05-13:**
+  - I found an error in the subclass progression of the Hexblade Warlock that I needed to fix.
+I have also determined that this file ***needs*** to be loaded into the sheet ***after*** all of the other scripts for the 2022-2023 One D&D/5.1E UA articles, otherwise the sheet runs into errors.

 **Known Bugs:**
 - No known bugs at this time.
 Will update when any are found.